tomaallen/Synchrony_Detection-1/README.md

 1. _--input_ copy here the path of the folder containing all the Face Detection output, ex. _Y:\Synchronised_trimmed_videos_STT\Face_detect_output\Baby_cam_. <br>
 Note that nside the last folder of the path (in this example _Baby_cam_), there MUST all the participant folders <br><br>
 2. _--output_ copy here the path of the Pose Detection Output, ex. _Y:\Synchronised_trimmed_videos_STT\Pose_detect_output\Baby_Cam _ <br><br>
 3. Edit _csv_face_folder_ such that the algorithm will be able to extract only the name of the participant (ex.
 BLBR006) and discard the rest.
+Check the participant folders name in Pose detection outputs.
 - Save the script and run the Anaconda terminal and type `cd C:\Users\labadmin\Desktop\SynchronyAnalysis-Upload\json_combined` <br><br>
 - `python copy_csv_face.py` <br><br>